 A malicious actor sees the transaction propagating through the network before it becomes confirmed.

-The malicious actor calculates the alternate signature for the vulnerable transaction.
+The malicious actor removes an extra signature from the vulnerable transaction.

 Unlike creating a signature for different transaction instructions, this does not require a large amount of computational work.
 It can be done in much less time than it takes to generate a signature in the first place.

-The modified signature results in a different identifying hash.
+The modified list of signatures results in a different identifying hash.
 (You do not have to calculate the hash before you submit to the network, but knowing the hash makes it easier to check the transaction's status later.)

-The malicious actor submits the modified (likely non-fully-canonical) transaction to the network.
+The malicious actor submits the modified transaction to the network.

 This creates a "race" between the transaction as originally submitted and the modified version submitted by the malicious actor.
 The two transactions are mutually exclusive.
 Both are valid, but they have the same exact transaction data, including the